HaywardMorihara/2021FebGameJam/README.md

 - `adb devicces`
 - `adb install <YOUR_FILE>.apk`
 - Should be able to just unplug, unless I turned on FIle Transfer (by going into Setting > Connected Devices > USB and selectin file transfer)
+- OHHH I believe I have trouble exporting an Android app in NOT debug mode (that's when I get the keystore error, I think).
+Wonder if I need to generate a new key or something for that